soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 ## ETL configuration

-Alignments to be applied to source to be standardised and/or harmonised are stored on a git repository, so users can try the alignment locally or contribute to its development.
+Alignments to be applied to the source to be standardised and/or harmonised are stored on a git repository, so users can try the alignment locally or contribute to its development.

 ## Backlog / discussions